 When Amy isn't at work, she likes to be outside... running, cycling, and generally being active, or if the weather keeps her indoors then she likes to bake.

 Carolyn joined the team in 2003, and is the team's longest serving member.
-Before then, she worked in childen and adolescent mental health services for several years.
-Carolyn loves working with children of all ages and meeting their families.
-Outside of work, she likes to travel and is a huge wildlife enthusiast.
+Before then, she worked in child and adolescent mental health services for several years.
+Carolyn is immensely proud to be part of a team committed to looking after each other as well as their colleagues and their patients.
+She loves working with children of all ages and meeting the other important people in their lives.
+She especially enjoys using fun and creative approaches to work alongside children and young people , often uncovering hidden skills and strengths in the face of difficulties.
+Outside of work, she likes to travel and is a huge wildlife enthusiast

 Li-Faye is completing her doctorate in Clinical Psychology at the University of Southampton.
 Prior to beginning her clinical training she spent several years working in various mental health services in London.
 She loves working with children, young people and their families.
 She finds it very rewarding to support them through tricky times and to help them build on their strengths and resilience.
 She is constantly inspired by the young people and families she has worked with and works hard to do her best.